filviu/blog/content/posts/2012/2012-07-17-open-a-magnet-link-on-a-remote-or-local-transmission-server.md

   - torrent

 ---
 One of the services I run on my home server is a transmission daemon.
-I use it mainly to download images for my Raspberry PI, new distro iso&#8217;s to play with in Virtualbox and so on.
-Recently there&#8217;s been a move to replace torrent links with magnet links.
+I use it mainly to download images for my Raspberry PI, new distro iso's to play with in Virtualbox and so on.
+Recently there's been a move to replace torrent links with magnet links.
 I found a nice way to open those directly on the remote instance of the transmission daemon.

-First create a script, let&#8217;s call it simply magnet and place it somewhere in your path, I chose /usr/local/bin
+First create a script, let's call it simply magnet and place it somewhere in your path, I chose /usr/local/bin
 [cce_bash]
 #!/bin/bash
-REMOTE=&#8217;192.168.0.1&#8242;
+REMOTE='192.168.0.1&#8242;
-ssh $REMOTE &#8220;sudo -u transmission /usr/bin/transmission-remote &#8211;add &#8220;$1&#8243;&#8221;
+ssh $REMOTE "sudo -u transmission /usr/bin/transmission-remote -add "$1&#8243;"
 [/cce_bash]
 REMOTE is the remote host for which my workstation already has key based ssh authorization set up.
 Also note the sudo -u transmission.
 You can set up your remote directly as the use running the transmission-daemon and then this will no longer be necessary.
 Since I run my workstation as root and it connects to the server as root as well it is necessary for my setup.